 Time-resolved data can be saved into a data file (format .csv) for later viewing and plotting.
 Choose File>Log Status/Measurements... to create a Log File.
-When log file data is being collected there will be a check mark next to the "Log/Status Measurements..." item in the manu.
-The file will continue to collect data until you uncheck the box, close the software, or change any of the uDevices (add or remove devices).
+When log file data is being collected there will be a check mark next to the Log/Status Measurements... item in the menu.
+The file will continue to collect data until you uncheck the box, close the software, or click the Rescan Devices button.
+The log settings can be adjusted from the Status Tracing Settings window, which is accessessed via View>Status/Meas Logging Options...